Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 A user is said to be on a team if their role is `MEMBER` or `LEADER`.

-### Privilege Level

-The privilege level enum is all the possible privilege levels a user can have.
-This is stored in the users table as the privilege_level field.
-The possible options are:

-- `STANDARD` - A regular member of the platform and usually a volunteer for Speak for the Trees.
-- `ADMIN` - A more senior SFTT volunteer, might be in charge of a neighborhood or someone that works for SFTT.
-They are able to mark blocks for QA, change normal or admin user privilege levels and other activities that require elevated privileges.
-- `SUPER_ADMIN` - A super user with elevated privileges such as being able to import data into the database.

 ### Reservation Action

 The reservation action enum is all the possible action types a reservation can have.
 This is how blocks are marked as open, complete, reserved, etc. It is stored in the reservation tables as the action_type field.
 The possible options are: